Updated: May 24

 Setting the hook on trout is very different from other forms of fishing.
 Speed is everything when fly fishing for trout.
 On a good day trout can just about set the hook on themselves, but on the average or typical day, they can eat and spit the fly before you can think about lifting your arm.
 Getting a good hookset starts before you ever receive a bite.
 Just like before casting, knowing where your surrounding obstacles are is important on where we set the hook.
 Keeping our slack line off the water means more tension in the line and a quicker hook set.
 Setting the hook down stream is optimal when the flies are upstream of you.
 As the trout will nearly always be facing upstream this will give you the best chance of securing the hook.
 If the flies are downstream of you, setting upstream is the quickest path to tension, the odds are a bit lower in this scenario as you could pull the flies out of the trout’s mouth.
 The set itself is just a fast sweep of the rod that stops when tension is secured.
 Pulling any softer will likely not secure the hook, pulling harder could break the line.
-Too hard of a hook set and big fish will take off very quickly and likely find a way off the hook or break line.
-Getting you set speed in that goldilocks range will make the rest of the fight much easier.
+Many conventional anglers often set too hard thinking the need to drive the hooks in.
+This will lead to disappointment most of the time.
+The small hooks often used in trout fishing don't take force to penetrate, just simple tension.
+Harder hooksets can also cause problems with trophy size trout as they will take off very quickly and likely find a way off the hook or break line rather than hanging around in the water they were originally holding in.
+Getting your set speed in that perfect range will make the rest of the fight much easier.

-Once you have the fish on, the best thing to do first is to get an idea on the size of the fish.
+Once you have the fish on, the first thing to do is to get an idea on the size of the fish.
 If its smaller, landing the trout shouldn’t be a problem.
-Larger fish are much more difficult.
+Larger fish are much more difficult and require more time and patience.
 The video below will show a good example of how to land these trophy size trout.